kyma-project/test-infra/development/README.md

 In the new window, select all scopes and click **Generate token**.
 >**NOTE:** Create a separate bot account instead of using your personal one.
 If the Prow bot account is the same as the account that creates a job-triggering comment, the job is not triggered.

+2. Export the environment variables:
+ - **BUCKET_NAME** is a GCS bucket in the Google Cloud project that is used to store Prow Secrets.
+ - **KEYRING_NAME** is the KMS key ring.
+ - **ENCRYPTION_KEY_NAME** is the key name in the key ring that is used for data encryption.

+ >**NOTE:** For more details on setting up Google Cloud Project refer to [Prow Secrets management](https://github.com/kyma-project/test-infra/blob/master/docs/prow-secrets-management.md)

+ The Prow installation script assumes that the following service accounts exist:
+ - **sa-gke-kyma-integration** with a role allowing to create Kubernetes clusters
+ - **sa-vm-kyma-integration** with roles allowing to provision Virtual Machines with their keys, encrypted using the **ENCRYPTION_KEY_NAME** from **KEYRING_NAME**, being present in **BUCKET_NAME**

-2. Run the following script to start the installation process:
+3. Run the following script to start the installation process:

 ```bash
 ./install-prow.sh